WhenMeet.me

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explains when to use the tool (proposing a time for a meeting) and provides context on authentication and Turnstile token, but does not explicitly exclude when not to use or compare to siblings.
+The description explains when to use (proposing a time for a guest) and provides authentication context (Bearer PAT vs. anonymous with Turnstile token).
+However, it does not explicitly mention when not to use or suggest alternative tools for other scenarios.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.